LRWebb/Jump-Start-Notes/Lessons/effective-internet-searching.md

 More and More!
 16. Spelling doesn't necessarily matter- Google is a computer, but it's a computer that knows common spelling mistakes people make
 17. Use descriptive words- and try using different ways to say it- "how to" is not the same as "troubleshoot," and one may be more useful than the other to you at different times.
-18. Find a specific file- syntax: *internet privacy* filetype:pdf Result
+18. Find a specific file- syntax: *internet privacy* filetype:pdf
 19. Money and unit conversions- like doing math in the search bar, can convert miles to km, dollars to pounds, etc
 20. Track your packages- enter the tracking number into the search bar